STUDENT FILM MAKING |

 Rm 6 |

 Nearly everyone now has access to a smart phone or iPad with the ability to take video and create films.
-Learning to do this is a great skill to develop and on this page we are showcasing films that students create.
+Learning to do this is a valuable skill to develop and on this page we are showcasing student created films.

-To encourage filmmaking in 2025, we are encouraging students to enter into a 'FILM CHALLENGE' on a regular basis.
+To encourage filmmaking in 2025, we are encouraging students to enter into a 'FILM CHALLENGE' twice a term.

-To encourage filmmaking in 2025, we are encouraging students to enter into a 'FILM CHALLENGE' on a regular basis.
+To encourage filmmaking in 2025, we are encouraging students to enter into a 'FILM CHALLENGE' twice a term.

-You can shoot the film at school during recess or lunch or at home with friends and or family, but you must be the persons filming it to win the prize.
+You can shoot the film at school during recess or lunch or at home with friends and or family.

 Before starting to film at school see Mr Hansen to:

-- Have your storyboard checked and get support to design one
+- Have your storyboard checked or get support to design one

 - organise a quiet place to do the filming